01-01-2016

 19-12-2019

 There is currently visible investment in educational technologies and serious games are no exception to this trend.
 Not only has the number of existing games grown rapidly, but their uses have multiplied (Young et al., 2012) and this includes higher education (Lean et al., 2006).
 The use of video games by Portuguese students and in educational contexts in Portugal has been little studied.
-This is why the first objective of this project focuses on understanding the habits, attitudes and experiences that students and teachers have in relation to video games.
+This is why the first objective of this project focuses on understanding the habits, attitudes, and experiences that students and teachers have about video games.

 Given our interest in civic and political engagement and socio-political development, we will also explore the relationship between engagement with games and civic and political experiences.
 Data will be collected through a survey of students and teachers from the two largest public higher education institutions in the Porto region.